satya-thirumani/shark-tank-india/README.md

 - Guest Debt Amount - Guest Debt Amount, in lakhs INR

-- Guest Name - Name of Guest
+- Invested Guest Name - Name of the guest(s) who invested in deal

+- All Guest Names - Name of all guests, who are present in episode

 - Namita Present - Whether Namita present in episode or not

+- Vineeta Present - Whether Vineeta present in episode or not

 - Anupam Present - Whether Anupam present in episode or not

-- Vineeta Present - Whether Vineeta present in episode or not

 - Aman Present - Whether Aman present in episode or not

 - Peyush Present - Whether Peyush present in episode or not

+- Ritesh Present - Whether Ritesh present in episode or not

 - Amit Present - Whether Amit present in episode or not

-- Ashneer Present - Whether Ashneer present in episode or not

-- Ghazal Present - Whether Ghazal present in episode or not

 - Guest Present - Whether Guest(s) present in episode or not